cozyplanes-development/path-algos/README.md

 Here is the list of the algos currently on-board:

-Here is the list of the algos that are currently getting on-board
+Here is the list of the algos that are currently getting on-board:
 - Dijkstra's algorithm
 - A*

+Here is the list of the algos that are one day going to get on-board:
+- Bellman-Ford's algorithm